mijangos81/common_myna/README.md

 If you use this code or data, please cite:

-> Al Rawahi, Q., Aliyu, A., Al‑Abidi, M., Khalil, K., Al‑Lawatiy, M., Al‑Jidailiy, T. A., ... & Mijangos, J. L. (2025).
+> Al Rawahi, Q., Aliyu, A., Al-Abidi, M., Khalil, K., Al-Lawatiy, M., Al-Jidailiy, T. A., ... & Mijangos, J. L. (2025).
 Desert Isolation and Urban Connectivity: The Genomic Footprint of Myna Invasion in Oman.

 ## Contributing